SwoopSearch/pyaddress/README.md

 Example
 -------

 First, we create an AddressParser.
-AddressParsers allow us to feed in lists of cities, streets, and address suffixes
+AddressParser allows us to feed in lists of cities, streets, and address suffixes.
+Then we call parse_address on our address string, which returns an Address instance with all the attributes filled out.
+From there, we can print parts of the address, change them, validate them, create a database model to store them, or anything else.

 ```python
 from pyaddress import AddressParser, Address